 Cardiovascular disease, Diabetes mellitus, Hypertension, Chronic lung disease, Cancer (in particular hematologic malignancies, lung cancer, and metastatic disease), Chronic kidney disease, Obesity, Smoking

 In groups of hospitalized patients with confirmed COVID-19, the median age ranged from 49 to 56 years.
 In a report from the Chinese Center for Disease Control and Prevention that included approximately 44,500 confirmed infections, 87% of patients were between 30 and 79 years old.
-Similarly, in a modelling study based on data from mainland China, the hospitalization rate for COVID-19 increased with age, with a 1 % rate for those 20 to 29 years old, 4 % rate for those 50 to 59 years old, and 18 %for those older than 80 years.
-Patients could be then classified to the following:
+Similarly, in a modeling study based on data from mainland China, the hospitalization rate for COVID-19 increased with age, with a 1 % rate for those 20 to 29 years old, 4 % rate for those 50 to 59 years old, and 18 %for those older than 80 years.
+Patients could be then classified into the following:

 - Age ≥65 years

 - Residence in a nursing home or long-term care facility

 - Chronic lung disease or moderate to severe asthma

 - Severe obesity (body mass index [BMI] ≥40 kg/m2)

 - Chronic kidney disease (undergoing dialysis)